 There is also a major incentive for organizations that are able to have a successful ERP deployment from day one, according to Cromie.
 Firms should want their next software launch to effectively be their last.

-"You don't want to reach a point where it is necessary to throw out the time, money and effort invested in an initial ERP system, only to spend it all over again on a new one.
+"You don't want to reach a point where it is necessary to throw out the time, money, and effort invested in an initial ERP system, only to spend it all over again on a new one.
 With the right choice, you buy once and keep growing," Cromie concluded.

-The ERP market is a highly competitive one, with major vendors vying for position in a growing industry.
+The ERP market is a highly competitive one, with major vendors vying for positions in a growing industry.
 Infor solutions are some of the leading options in this space and are a great choice for organizations in various fields.
-The service provider's software is used by tens of thousands of clients worldwide, making Infor a leading alternative for firms planning a deployment in the near future.
+The service provider's software is used by tens of thousands of clients worldwide, making Infor a leading alternative for firms planning deployment in the near future.